 - using electric scrapers to separate sludge (solid material) from effluent water

 - working machinery to thicken the sludge and to produce gas to generate electricity to run the works

 - encouraging bacterial processes which convert sewage into clean water.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 - the size of company or organisation you work for

 - the demand for the job.

-In other companies operatives can earn around £20,000 and go up to £38,000 for operatives with several years' experience.
+In other companies operatives can earn around £20,000 a year, rising to £38,000 a year for operatives with several years' experience.

 - At the water or sewage treatment plant it may be wet, smelly or dirty.

 - You will probably work shifts, including weekends and evenings, and be on a rota for out of hours service.